The theater is one of the few places left where we can gather and take part in a communal experience.

 After 5,000 years of civilization, there is still no better place to practice compassion and understanding, or to feel the transformative effect of human beings sharing a space and a story.

-Every day, following a full academic course load, students take two hours of acting, devising, movement and speech classes.
-Additional rehearsal projects give them the opportunity to work with world-class artists to create new work and top-quality productions.
+Additional rehearsal projects give students in both programs the opportunity to collaborate with world-class artists to create new work and top-quality productions.
 Through these experiences, students learn to embrace change and surprise, to work with courage outside their comfort zones and to deliver increasingly more challenging results on time in spite of obstacles – skills that will ensure they both thrive and contribute in this modern world.

 Founded in 2002 by Arian Moayed and Tom Ridgely, Waterwell has been nominated for three IT Awards, a Drama Desk, a New York Magazine Culture award and a Village Voice Best of NYC.
 The New York Times calls the work, “Brilliant, original and inspired”, and TheaterMania writes “Waterwell has artfully staked a claim on our collective conscience”.